 - You owe support payments to a former spouse or child and they will come off your salary.

 - Your employer is trying to avoid the rules of the Act respecting labour standards.

-- You refused to work overtime because of your responsibilities for the health or care of a family member (child, spouse, parent, grandparent, sister, brother), even though you tried to make arrangements to allow you to work overtime.
+- You refused to work overtime because of your responsibilities for the health or care of your child or the child of your spouse or common-law partner, or of someone close to you or for whom you are the caregiver, even though you tried to make arrangements to allow you to work overtime.

 - You made a report about something under the Anti-Corruption Act, the Act to Facilitate the Disclosure of Wrongdoings Relating to Public Bodies or the Educational Childcare Act or you have helped in an audit or investigation related to one of these laws.

 - You exercised a right under the Voluntary Retirement Savings Plan Act.